Revgear

-Revgear is an American company that encompasses innovative design, development, manufacturing, worldwide marketing and sales of martial arts supplies, equipment, apparel, and services.
+Revgear is an American company that encompasses innovative designs, development, manufacturing, worldwide marketing and sales of martial arts supplies, equipment, apparel, and services.
 The company is headquartered in Van Nuys, California, in the Los Angeles metropolitan area, with over 21 years experience of being a leading supplier of martial arts supplies and equipment to martial arts schools, organizations, and direct consumers.

 The company was founded in July 1996 by Paul Reavlin, a CPA and Krav Maga First Degree Black Belt.
 Years of intense, first-hand training inspired Reavlin to produce a top-of-line series of equipment that would hold up to the most demanding martial arts disciplines.
 In addition to manufacturing martial arts supplies and equipment, the company produces live events under the Revgear Seminar Division.
 Nationwide events include Revolution: International Martial Arts Professionals Conference, Revgear University, Revgear Tournament of Champions for Muay Thai, and Revgear Competition League for Brazilian jiu-jitsu.
 Revgear has sponsored many professional athletes in martial arts and combat sports.